For the complete documentation index, see llms.txt.

 Custom Domains

 SmartDeploy generates "Visit" URLs for each deployment using subdomains of a base domain you configure.
-Optionally, it can manage DNS records automatically via the Vercel API.
+DNS is managed via Route 53 with a wildcard *.yourdomain.com record pointing at the shared ALB, plus ALB host-based routing per service.

 How it works